 2901.1 Scope.
-Organic coating manufacturing processes shall comply with this Chapter, except that this chapter shall not apply to processes manufacturing nonflammable or water-thinned coatings or to operations applying coating materials for items involving building construction, services and/or systems.
-Pursuant to Connecticut General Statutes section 29-291a as amended by PA 21-165, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components, services and/or systems, and for the purposes of prevention of fire and other related emergencies.
+Organic coating manufacturing processes shall comply with this chapter, except that this chapter shall not apply to processes manufacturing nonflammable or water-thinned coatings or to operations applying coating materials for items involving building construction, services or systems.
+Pursuant to section 29-291a of the Connecticut General Statutes, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components, services or systems, and for the purposes of prevention of fire and other related emergencies.

 (Amd) 2909.4 Nitrocellulose storage.
-Nitrocellulose storage shall be located on a detached pad or in a separate structure or a room enclosed in accordance with the 2021 International Building Code portion of the State Building Code.
+Nitrocellulose storage shall be located on a detached pad or in a separate structure or a room enclosed in accordance with the 2021 International Building Code portion of the Connecticut State Building Code.
 The nitrocellulose storage area shall not be utilized for any other purpose.
 Electrical wiring and equipment installed in storage areas adjacent to process areas shall comply with Section 2904.2.
-Also refer to the Connecticut General Statutes section 29-343 for the definition of explosive and the Connecticut Explosives Code adopted pursuant to Connecticut General Statutes section 29-349.
+Also refer to section 29-343 of the Connecticut General Statutes for the definition of "explosive" and the Connecticut Explosives Code adopted pursuant to section 29-349 of the Connecticut.